Tortilla Chip

 Method

-Airtight container at room temperature in a cool, dry place
+Store in airtight container at room temperature in cool, dry location away from heat and sunlight

 Duration